HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 ## Considerations

-I wanted to include at least the packages from the [test by Bertrand Le Roy](https://devblogs.microsoft.com/dotnet/net-core-image-processing/):
+I wanted to include at least the packages from the [2017 test by Bertrand Le Roy](https://devblogs.microsoft.com/dotnet/net-core-image-processing/):
 - System.Drawing, the newest version named System.Drawing.Common
 - ImageSharp
 - Magick.NET